a) Personal data

 If Designplan Lighting processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
 If the data subject objects to Designplan Lighting to the processing for direct marketing purposes, Designplan Lighting will no longer process the personal data for these purposes.

-In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by Designplan Lighting for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by Designplan Lighting for scientific or historical research purposes, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 h) Automated individual decision-making, including profiling